Camino Português: The Complete Guide (2026)

 | End Point | Santiago de Compostela, Spain |

-| Total Distance (from Porto) | Approx. 270km (central route) |
+| Distance (from Porto) | Approx. 240–270km depending on route variant |

-| Typical Duration (from Porto) | 10–14 days |
+| Duration (from Porto) | 10–14 days |

-| Typical Duration (from Lisbon) | 24–28 days |
+| Duration (from Lisbon) | 24–28 days |

 | Difficulty | Moderate.
-Less hilly than the Francés, some coastal stages have sandy paths. |
+Less hilly than the Francés; some coastal stages have sandy paths. |

 | Best Time to Walk | April–June, September–October.
-Avoid August if possible (heat and some crowds). |
+March is beautiful but wet.
+Avoid August if possible due to heat and crowds. |

-| Waymarking | Good throughout — yellow arrows and scallop shell markers.
-Better in Spain than Portugal in some sections. |
+| Waymarking | Good throughout – yellow arrows and scallop shell markers. |

 | Route Variants | Central Route (inland) and Coastal Route (Via Litoral).
-Coastal highly recommended. |
+Spiritual Variant available in the final stages. |

 | Popularity | 2nd most walked Camino globally.
-Less crowded than the Francés. |
+Significantly less crowded than the Francés. |

 Why Choose the Camino Português?

 - The coastal variant is exceptional.
-The Via Litoral hugs the Atlantic coast for much of the Portuguese section — dramatic cliffs, fishing villages, and sweeping ocean views.
+The Via Litoral hugs the Atlantic for much of the Portuguese section – dramatic cliffs, fishing villages, sweeping ocean views.
 One of the most beautiful walking routes in Europe.

 Central Route vs Coastal Route: Which Should You Walk?